-The transportation sector contributes significantly to global warming.
+The transportation sector contributes significantly to climate change.
 Automobile related emissions in the United States are responsible for roughly 25% of our total greenhouse gas emissions, an astonishing figure.
 You can chalk up our vehicle’s emissions to the fact that American’s love their cars – which we do – but the equally guilty is the fact that we have built a society that is utterly dependent on private vehicles to function.
 How would we get groceries without a car?
 How would the kids get to school?
 How would you get to work?
 What about that weekend getaway — impossible without your car.
 The good/bad news is that this isn’t your fault.
 Since the 1950s, America was built with the car in mind and it is realistically impossible to function without an automobile in most places.
 But this is really not a good thing.
-The negative implications of a car-centric society go far beyond the global warming pollution that comes out of all of our tailpipes.
+The negative implications of a car-centric society go far beyond the climate change pollution that comes out of all of our tailpipes.
 Cars in my view are responsible for or contribute to:

 - Diminished local air quality, especially in urban settings, that cause respiratory problems and disease